electron/electron/docs/api/dialog.md

 If a `callback` is passed, the API call will be asynchronous and the result will be passed via `callback(filename)`.

+**Note:** On macOS, using the `callback` is recommended to avoid issues when expanding and collapsing the dialog.

 ### `dialog.showMessageBox([browserWindow, ]options[, callback])`

 * `browserWindow` [BrowserWindow](browser-window.md) (optional)